zdcthomas/yakko_wakko/resume.md

   work with them both on their technical skills and career development.

 ## Experience
+### SENIOR ENGINEER
+  Kevel Inc. (Formerly Adzerk) / OCT 2022 - Present

 ### PLATFORM ARCHITECT
-  Blinker Inc, Denver, CO / Apr 2021 - Present
+  Blinker Inc, Denver, CO / Apr 2021 - Aug 2022
   * Leading decisions and discussions on code base architectures and best practices
   * Contributing to all active code bases (Elixir, Rust, Typescript/React,)
   * Creating and facilitating technical processes and standards throughout the